qrvey/partner-portal/docs/embedding/widgets/app-building/page-view.md

 ### Configuring End User Personalization
-By default, the Page View widget supports end user personalization for all authenticated users.
+By default, the Dashboard View widget supports end user personalization for all authenticated users.
 Use the following guide to configure and override the default settings.

 >**Note**: End user personalization feature relies on the user being authenticated and needs the **clientid** property set for the logged-in user.
 The property’s value should represent a unique identifier for each end-user, as Qrvey uses it as a key to store any personalization made.
 Using the same **clientid** value for multiple end-users will result in the users’ personalized versions being overridden by each other.
 Please see the [Embedding Widgets Using a Security Token](../embedding-widgets-security-token.md) property set for the logged-in user.